Aloento/FFmpeg4JS/README.md

 ### Via Web Worker

-ffmpeg.js also provides wrapper for main function with Web Worker interface to offload the work to a different process.
+FFmpeg4JS provides wrapper for main function with Web Worker interface to offload the work to a different process.
 Worker sends the following messages:

 - `{type: "ready"}` - Worker loaded and ready to accept commands.
 - `{type: "run"}` - Worker started the job.